Likk/Acme-Undead/README.md

 INSTALLATION

-WebService::Onelogin installation is straightforward.
+Acme-Undead installation is straightforward.
 If your cpanm is set up, you should just be able to do

 % cpanm install Acme-Undead

 DOCUMENTATION